CMS-Enterprise/ztmf/backend/README.md

 - Uses the `squirrel` library for SQL query building
 - Implements a repository pattern for data access

+#### Event Tracking

+The data model includes an `events` table and related Go structs in `model/events.go` for automatically recording all write operations to resources.
+All resource models (eg `model/users.go`) leverage the `queryRow` function for all write operations, namely `insert` and `update` since no true `delete` is ever performed.
+The `queryRow` function, upon successful insert or update, will then call `recordEvent` function which uses the provided `SqlBuilder` argument to determine what write operation was performed (create, update, delete), and records that along with current user ID, the resource being acted upon, and the payload for the event.
+The event payload is essentially the respective resource's row that was inserted or updated, stored in the events table payload column as JSONB.
+This processes enables automatic capture of all write operations without needing to explicitly record events or even pre-define resources.

+Furthermore, events has a read-only route in the API see `backend/cmd/api/internal/router/router.go` for listing events with filters if provided, see `backend/cmd/api/internal/controller/events.go`

 ## Multiple Binaries

 To produce another binary separate from the api, create a new folder under `backend/cmd/` and add to it the requisite `main.go` .
 To execute binaries during local development, such as the api in this example, simply run (from `backend/`) `go run ./cmd/api/...`.